Uralla, New South Wales: History

-Uralla reached town status in 1855, spurred on by a gold rush in the Rocky River area three years earlier, swelling the town's size to over 5,000.
-In 1856 another and more considerable gold rush took place, but did not lead to any lasting development.
-By 1859 Uralla had three hotels, stores, a post office, a flour mill and a school.
+Uralla achieved town status in 1855, spurred by a gold rush in the Rocky River area three years earlier, swelling the town's population to over 5,000.
+In 1856, another, more considerable gold rush took place, but did not lead to any lasting development.
+By 1859, Uralla had three hotels, stores, a post office, a flour mill and a school.
 The Uralla Municipality was incorporated in 1882.
 In 1948, it became the administrative centre of the Uralla Shire after the municipality was merged with the former Gostwyck Shire.
 More gold was discovered and mined at Melrose in the Enmore area in about 1887.
 This discovery led to the erection of the Melrose public school and village, which was about 32 km east of Uralla.
 In 1927 this area was subdivided for soldier settlement, and ballots were held to determine the new settlers.
-In about 1889 gold was discovered at Groses Creek, which is 6 km southwest of Enmore, near the Mihi Falls on the eastern side of Uralla.
+In about 1889, gold was discovered at Groses Creek, which is 6 km south-west of Enmore, near the Mihi Falls on the eastern side of Uralla.

 The infamous bushranger Captain Thunderbolt (Frederick Ward) is buried in the old Uralla Cemetery (John Street).
 There are many references to Thunderbolt throughout the town, and the locals are quite fond of the legend.
 In addition to an initially controversial statue in the main street, Uralla is host to a pub, motel, rock (from where Thunderbolt ambushed passing travellers) and roads, all bearing his name.
 On 25 May 1870, Thunderbolt was shot and killed near Uralla by Constable Alexander Walker during a highway robbery.
 However, a few Uralla locals claimed that it was his uncle, William (Harry) Ward - posing as Thunderbolt, who was killed at this time and not Fred Ward.
 The legend of Thunderbolt is exhibited at McCrossin's Mill Museum in Uralla and includes the series of 9 paintings by Phillip Pomroy of the events that led to Fred Ward's death.